Q: What is GPA Mentor Match?

-Mentees are other members who need you to help support their careers.
+- Mentees are other, less-experienced GPA members who need guidance and support of their career goals.

 If the mentoring relationship isn't working out, please kindly discuss your decision to end the relationship with your Mentee.
 Go to the "My Mentoring Relationships" page and mark the relationship as “completed.”

 Q: What are the expectations for participating Mentors?

 - We expect that you will fulfill your commitment to develop at least one mentoring relationship.
 We expect you to respond to initial requests from Mentees in a timely manner, and that you communicate with your Mentees as agreed upon by both you and your Mentees.
 The GPA Mentoring Task Force has also established guidelines for both Mentors and Mentees; click here to view/download the program guidelines.

 Q: How much time will I need to invest as a Mentor?

 - You and your Mentees(s) will need to agree on a schedule that works best for both of you.
 The most important thing is to discuss your mutual expectations about time and communication at the start of your relationship.
 Keep in mind that mentoring doesn’t necessarily require large amounts of your time.
 Even brief phone calls or e-mail exchanges with you can make a big difference to your Mentees.
 GPA's Annual Conference and regional conferences also offers oppotunites for getting together with your Mentees over coffee or lunch.